ac3cloud/ript/README.md

 Developing
 ----------

-It is recommended to use a Ubuntu Lucid VM to develop Ript.
+It is recommended that you use a Ubuntu 12.04LTS VM to develop Ript.
 If you develop on a machine without iptables some of the tests will fail.

 It is also recommended that you use [rbenv](http://rbenv.org/).